metalbear-co/mirrord.dev/content/docs/using-mirrord/vscode-extension/index.md

 {{<figure src="images/enabler.png" alt="mirrord button">}}
 3. Run or debug your application as you usually do

-When you start a debugging session with mirrord enabled, you'll be prompted with a target selection quickpick.
+When you start a debugging session with mirrord enabled, you'll be prompted with a target selection quick pick.
-This quickpick will allow you to select the target in your Kubernetes cluster that you want to impersonate.
+This quick pick will allow you to select the target in your Kubernetes cluster that you want to impersonate.

 The toolbar button enables/disables mirrord for all run and debug sessions.